carloscarrinho/carloscarrinho/README.md

 ```
 Backend development, software architecture and good code quality is here.
 ```

-Recently I've started to share some of my learnings and insights, please join the discussion on: <a href="https://dev.to/carloscarrinho" target="_blank">dev.to/carloscarrinho</a>

 If you want to reach me, find on:
 ##